dsubject/my-gatsby-blog/src/markdown-pages/what-is-green-software.md

 ---
 slug: "/blog/what-is-green-software"
-date: "2022-04-22"
+date: "2022-04-25"
 title: "What is 'green' software?"
+featuredImage: coding.jpg
+featuredImgAlt: "Code written on the screen of a Macbook"
 tags: ["tech", "green web"]
+author: ["Danielle Subject"]
 ---

-I started researching green software in December, and have since gone down rabbit holes in search of ways to define and also teach the concept to others.
+I started researching green software in December, and have since been trying to work out a way to define and also teach the concept to others.
 Being a new discipline, resources on the topic are limited, specifically when it comes to available data.
 Figuring out how to measure the exact carbon impact of an application is still in question, though there is a lot of research and work being done to answer that question, specifically by the <a href="https://greensoftware.foundation/" target="_blank">Green Software Foundation</a>.

 What is green software?